Unilever PLC

 If the gap persists, the re-rating case stays thin.

-portfolio simplification needs to work
+Portfolio simplification needs to work

 The ice cream separation removed an €8B revenue business, and a new CFO is now part of the execution story.
 A smaller portfolio only helps if the remaining categories accelerate.